Sebastianhju/Runeterra-5e/Races.md

 **Chill Trolls**: When you hit a target with an attack roll and deal damage to it, you can also deal 1d6 cold damage and reduce its Speed by 10 until the start of your next turn.
 You can do this an amount equal to you proficiency bonus before you must take a long rest.

+**Languages**: Your character can read, speak and write Freldjordian

 ## Sand Trolls

 > Sand Trolls are roaming around the Shuriman Deserts.
 Many doesn't even know of their exisitance.
 But for a long time the sand trolls were proud members of, the now fallen, Icathia.
 These days they mostly avoid danger, and are expert hunters.